razered/Nomi/_posts/2020-07-12-python-concurrency.md

 - Threads are often described as as lightweight processes.
 This means they require fewer resources, are faster to spawn and have a smaller operational overhead.
 - The advantage of multiprocessing is that individual processes are interruptible and killable but the same cannot be said about threads.

-These things must be kept in mind before one implements a concurrent solution in Python.
+These things must be kept in mind before one implements a parallel solution in Python.